cellworld/arena_assembly/README.md

 ## The Obstacles
 All obstacles are laser cut using 6.35 mm thick white acrylic.
-To see how everything is assembled, refer to  *Exploded Obstacle. step* in the *Assemblies* folder.
+To see how everything is assembled, refer to  *Exploded Obstacle. step* in the *Assemblies* directory.

 Specialized Parts:
 * 11.11 mm diameter neodymium magnets (D74-N52, K&J Magnetics, Pipersville, PA, USA).